top of page

 • It is often used as idioms and in well used in public places.

 Here is a worksheet for you!
-I provide you with both a quiz and an answer sheet.
+I will provide you with both a quiz and an answer sheet.
 Please write each conjugated form with your own hand and check the answer!

 bottom of page